 - Government-issued ID cards (Citizenship, Passport, Driving License, Voter ID, and National ID)

 Having all the original accessories is better because that can give an even better valuation.
-The most important part is having the bill or invoice with the original box.
+The most important part is having the bill or invoice in the original box.
 You can exchange imported mobile phones if you have a bill or receipt.
 It won’t matter if the phone is from a foreign country.
 You can exchange the mobile that you brought from any country in the world.
 However, network-locked or carrier-locked devices can be an issue if Nepali SIM doesn’t work.

 Exchange, Second Hand Market, and Recycle System